Skip to content

 Cleaning Solutions: Chemistry That Works

 For indoor evaporator coils that deal primarily with dust and potential mould issues, the HydroCell Tradie Air Conditioner Coil Cleaner is designed specifically for Australian conditions.
-Its no-rinse formula means you don't have to worry about water damage inside your home, making it perfect for split system maintenance.
-The built-in odour treatment also addresses that musty smell that sometimes develops in older units.
+Its no-rinse formula means you don't have to worry about water damage inside your home, making it absolutely perfect for split system maintenance.
+The built-in odour treatment also actively addresses that musty smell that sometimes develops in older units.

 The Complete AC Maintenance Kit: Everything in One Spot